NatiDevHQ/quiz-App/README.md

 JavaScript

-GitHub Pages for hosting
+GitHub Pages (hosting)

+OpenAI API / LLM-based tools (planned)

+PDF.js or similar for PDF parsing (planned)

+---

 How to Use

-1. Visit the live site:https://eng-natole.github.io/quiz-App/
+1. Visit the live app:https://eng-natole.github.io/quiz-App/

-2. Click on "Start Quiz"
+2. Click "Start Quiz" to begin

-3. Answer the questions and receive immediate feedback
+3. Answer each question

-4. At the end, check your final score
+4. View your score and performance

+---

 Contribution

-Feel free to fork this repo and contribute to improving it!
-You can:

-Add more quiz questions
+You're welcome to contribute!
+You can help by:

-Enhance UI/UX
+Improving the UI/UX

-Suggest or implement new features
+Adding new question sets

+Implementing backend features

+Enhancing AI/PDF capabilities

+---

 License